© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Monastic cell and medieval tower on Coquet Island is a scheduled monument protected by Historic England under reference 1014734.
 View the official record →

-Coquet Island is an ancient monument comprising a medieval monastic cell and tower located in the River Coquet off the coast of Northumberland.
+Coquet Island is a small tidal island off the coast of Northumberland that preserves remains of medieval monastic occupation, including a surviving stone tower and associated structures dating from the twelfth century onwards.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014734.

 Monastic cell and medieval tower on Coquet Island is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014734.